dimi309/small3d-boilerplate/README.md

 ===================

-This repository is a basis for building games and other applications with the small3d game development library ( https://github.com/dimi309/small3d ).
+This repository is a basis for building games and other applications with the small3d game development library ( https://github.com/dimi309/small3d ). **It is referencing version 1.8016 of small3d, which was the last version supporting mobile devices.
+If you would like to use a more recent version you can reference small3d directly, or modify this project accordingly.**

 The code is reasonably good.
 It has been extracted from the Islet Hell game, which has been published on [Steam](https://store.steampowered.com/app/2069750/Islet_Hell/),